A fast dynamo on the three-torus: Introduction

+This leads to the following strategy: identify an appropriate distribution space on which the limiting eigenfunction lives; establish favorable spectral properties of the ideal operator on this space; and finally treat the diffusive term $\varepsilon \Delta$ via singular perturbation theory.

+The idea of extending transfer operators to distributional spaces in order to recover improved spectral properties has proved highly successful in hyperbolic dynamics.
+In the case of uniformly hyperbolic systems, the associated scalar transfer operator acts anisotropically: it enhances regularity along expanding directions while improving distributional behaviour along contracting ones.
+This observation underlies the construction of \emph{anisotropic Banach spaces}, developed in a series of works \cites{Rugh1992CorrelationSpectrum,Kitaev1999FredholmDeterminants,BlankKellerLiverani2002RPFAnosov,GouezelLiverani2006BanachSpacesAnosov,demers_liverani,BaladiTsujii2007AnisotropicHolderSobolev}.

+In our vector-valued setting, this anisotropic structure allows one to control the essential spectrum by confining it to a disk of radius strictly smaller than the spectral radius.
+As a consequence, the leading spectral behaviour is governed by isolated eigenvalues—so-called \emph{Ruelle resonances}---which are stable under small diffusive perturbations \cite{Keller_Liverani}.
+This picture is further supported by \cite{zworski_2015}, where it is shown that, for smooth contact Anosov flows, resonances persist under sufficiently small elliptic perturbations.
+Related ideas have also been successfully applied to the passive scalar problem in the recent work \cite{LM26}, where anisotropic spaces were used to establish an averaged version of Batchelor's law.

-There are, however, two substantial obstacles in our setting.
-First, since smooth Anosov flows do not exist on $\TT^3$, we must develop anisotropic Banach spaces adapted to \emph{piecewise smooth} dynamics.
-Second, although existing anisotropic space theory provides sharp control over the essential spectral radius, much less is known regarding the identification of the \emph{leading} spectral radius.
-For our purposes, it is crucial not only to produce an isolated resonance, but to rigorously establish that its modulus is \emph{strictly larger than} $1$.
-To achieve this, we analyze the vector-valued transfer operator in the strong-chaos limit, namely, when both stretching and mixing tend to infinity (see Section \ref{sub:velocity}).
-In this regime, the leading resonance can be identified explicitly (Theorem~\ref{thm:main eigenvalue}).
+There are, however, two major challenges in our setting.
+First, since smooth Anosov flows do not exist on $\TT^3$, we must construct anisotropic Banach spaces adapted to \emph{piecewise smooth} dynamics.
+Second, while the existing theory provides sharp bounds on the essential spectral radius, much less is known about the identification of the \emph{leading} spectral radius.
+For our purposes, it is crucial not only to produce an isolated resonance, but also to prove that its modulus is strictly larger than $1$.

+To address this issue, we analyze the vector-valued transfer operator in a strong-chaos regime, where both stretching and mixing become large (see Section \ref{sub:velocity}).
+In this limit, the leading resonance can be identified explicitly (Theorem~\ref{thm:main eigenvalue}).